Lummi Nation

 Vulnerability Assessment and Adaptation Plan

-The Lummi Nation is largely made up of a peninsula extending into the Puget Sound and associated tidelands.
-It is at the bottom of the Nooksack River watershed, and salmon and shellfish fishing is and has been integral to the Lummi Sche’lang’en, or way of life.
+The Lummi Nation is a federally recognized Tribe based in northern Puget Sound on a peninsula extending into the Puget Sound and associated tidelands.
+With proximity to the Nooksack River and the Sound, salmon and shellfish fishing is and has been integral to the Lummi Sche’lang’en, or way of life.

 The impacts of climate change, including sea level rise, flooding, and higher water temperatures, threaten every aspect of Lummi Nation Sche’lang’en.
 The Climate Division within Lummi Natural Resources is charged with coordinating the overall climate response for the Lummi Reservation, ensuring alignment between planning and implementation processes.